Before you go …

 Be sure you are on our mailing list to receive schedule and special guest updates and registration information as it becomes available.

 And show your support for investigative and public interest journalism in North Carolina by becoming a 10 for 10 member!
 As a 501(c)(3) nonprofit newsroom, Carolina Public Press relies on the support of people like you.
 Join us to show your support and help CPP do even more over the next 10 years.

-- Early June—The effort to reauthorize the Violence Against Women Act and what it means for North Carolina
+- June 24—Reauthorizing the Violence Against Women Act and what it means for North Carolina.
+View the event recording.

-- Late June—Investigative reporting in the South: The good, the bad, the hard
+- September —Investigative reporting in the South: The good, the bad, the hard.
+View the event recording.

-- Mid November—Let’s get political: A conversation with NC’s top political leaders
+- November—Let’s get political: A conversation with NC’s top political leaders

-- Mid December—2021, that’s a wrap: Ask us anything, special guests and prizes
+- December—2021, that’s a wrap: Ask us anything, special guests and prizes

 The next 10 years: